janet-dev/ci-milestone-project-4/README.md

 ## Gitpod Reminders

+To run the Django app, type:

+`python3 manage.py runserver`

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

 `python3 -m http.server`